djeada/Statistics-Notes/notes/spatial_statistics/spatial_data_and_distance.md

 can change.

-The fitted coefficient may change even though the underlying individuals or fine-scale values did not.
+The fitted coefficient may change even though the underlying individuals or fine-scale values have not changed.

-Therefore conclusions should always name the spatial unit of analysis.
+Conclusions should therefore state the spatial unit of analysis explicitly.

 A statement such as